 - ESTP Compatibility

-On the other hand, if you have ESTP personality preferences, this article will offer you a chance to see how compatible you are with other personality types from the MBTI spectrum.
-Not only will you find out what types are the best match for the ESTP personality type, but you will also discover the ways to improve relationships and overcome differences with the types from the opposite side of the MBTI spectrum.
+On the other hand, if you have ESTP personality preferences, this article will offer you a chance to see how compatible you are with other types from the personality spectrum.
+Not only will you find out what types are the best match for the ESTP personality type, but you will also discover the ways to improve relationships and overcome differences with the types from the opposite side of the personality spectrum.

 ESTPs in Romantic Relationships and Dating